Tacview 2.0 – Developer’s insight on progress and what’s ahead.

 I was never satisfied with the performance of Tacview 1.
 Using OpenGL 1.4, without even a single shader, and mostly single-threaded (aside from background loading and network), it had its limitations.
 Did you know that terrain logic updates and object trails were the biggest performance bottlenecks in Tacview 1?
 If you reduce the trail length to zero, you’d see a significant frame rate boost.

 Tacview 2’s engine is a complete overhaul—multithreaded like crazy and leveraging Vulkan, one of the most modern ways to utilize your GPU.
-I’ve found that using about 50% of your CPU’s threads strikes the perfect balance.
+I’ve found that using about 50% of CPU’s threads strikes the perfect balance.
 Too few wastes CPU power, while too many would make the system less responsive.

 My goal is for Tacview 2 to run smoothly at full graphical details, even in debug mode.
 This means it should perform exceptionally well, even on low-power laptops with integrated GPUs.